Vinstermach/1181Game/README.md

   Type `git pull` to sync the local repo with the one on GitHub.

   Note that `push` is upload local file to GitHub, `pull` is download GitHub file to local.
-Both will preserve unchanged file, onlt modificed part will be updated.
+Both will preserve unchanged file, only modificed part will be updated.